dotnetfringe/2017.dotnetfringe.org/proposals/dotNet-in-a-Startup_Derek-Comartin.md

 Or at least they are for us.

 This talk will cover my personal experiences of embracing .NET along with my roots in Linux and OSS.
-These experiences are why we chose .NET and a variety of OSS technology and tools for a startup.
+These experiences are why we chose .NET and a variety of OSS technologies and tools for a startup.
 Also covering how we use these tools such as NancyFX, MediatR, Event Store and Elasticsearch to build our systems running in AWS.